Are there other health related programs at MCC?

 Answer: Having all "A"s in the priority placement courses will definitely help in getting into the program.
 However, each semester it depends upon the applicant pool in regards to if you need to have all "A"s to get into the program.
 We rank students and take those with the most number of points to fill the available seats.

-I was accepted into Liberal Arts: Health Related (LA05)/Health Related-2nd degree (HS05) what does that mean?
+I was accepted into Liberal Arts: Health Related (LA05) or Health Studies-Clinical (HS03) or Health Related-2nd degree (HS05) what does that mean?

-Answer: Any student who was not admitted into their desired program, or was not placed on the temporary waitlist, will be admitted to LA05/HS05.
+Answer: Any student who was not admitted into their desired program, or was not placed on the temporary waitlist, will be admitted to LA05 or HS03 or HS05.
 This allows students to be enrolled in a degree program at MCC so they can work towards completing prerequisites and/or priority point courses.

 My admissions letter says that I am lacking prerequisites and/or need to build my math or science skills, what does this mean?